Mela User Guide

 Crossover

-To create a 2-band processor, route the same audio into two parallel instances.
+To create a 2-band processor, route the same Audio signal into two parallel instances.
 Set one instance’s Band parameter to Low and the other to High.
-Ensure both have the same cutoff frequency by entering identical numeric values.
-To create a 3-band processor, take the output of one of the instances and apply another crossover split, following the same approach.
+Ensure both use the same frequency by entering identical values.

 Band

-Sets the frequency band to isolate.
+Selects which frequency band to isolate.

 Frequency

-Sets the filter’s cutoff frequency.
+Sets the crossover frequency.

 Released on Apr 16, 2025 as part of Collection 4.